 On appeal, attorney Kathy Jo Cook argued that the statute governing the admission of medical bills as evidence of an injured party’s damages for medical expenses required a trial judge to allow the admission of medical bills in the full amount charged.
 The Supreme Judicial Court unanimously agreed, the majority writing that the statute “states unambiguously that medical bills are admissible to establish the reasonable value of services rendered.”

 Cook also argued that the defendant should not be permitted to counter with evidence of the amount paid by the insurance company on the plaintiff’s behalf because of the “collateral source” rule.
 That rule prohibits consideration of payments made to or for the plaintiff from sources other than the defendant.
 Such payments are thought to be something the plaintiff has contracted for or a gift to the plaintiff that the defendant should not get the advantage of.

 The majority of the Court agreed.
 The Court said it would allow a defendant to call witnesses to describe generally the practice of discounting bills for insurers, but ruled that no reference may be made to whether the plaintiff in any particular case was insured, or to the amount that was actually paid in each case.

 Since the defendant had not challenged the jury’s finding that he was liable, the case was sent back to the Superior Court for a new trial on the damages issue only.

-The Boston personal injury lawyers at KJC Law Firm, Kathy Jo Cook and Timothy Wilton, have more than 50 years of experience litigating serious personal injury cases.
+The Boston personal injury lawyers at KJC Law Firm, including Kathy Jo Cook and Timothy Wilton, have more than 90 years of experience litigating serious personal injury cases.
 KJC Law Firm handles litigation and appeals for clients all across the state of Massachusetts.